Vaccine Damage Payment

-The Vaccine Damage Payment is a provision of the welfare state in the United Kingdom that provides a substantial payment for people who can show that they have suffered a vaccine injury.
+The Vaccine Damage Payment is a provision of the welfare state in the United Kingdom that provides a payment of £120,000, as of 2023, for people who can show that they have suffered a vaccine injury.

+The payment can also be applied for on behalf of someone who has died after becoming severely disabled because of certain vaccinations.

+Vaccine Damage Payments are not a compensation scheme, which means that legal action to claim compensation can also be taken, even if a Vaccine Damage Payment has been received.

 Description

-The Vaccine Damage Payment program was created in 1979 to provide significant payment to people who are severely disabled as a result of vaccinations against certain diseases.
-It is a statutory program, and it is not necessary to demonstrate negligence in order to qualify.
+The Vaccine Damage Payment programme was created in 1979 to provide significant payment to people who are severely disabled as a result of vaccinations against certain diseases.
+It is a UK statutory programme, and it is not necessary to demonstrate negligence in order to qualify.

 Between 1997 and 2005, the government of the United Kingdom paid £3.5m, in 35 payments of £100,000 each, to patients who were left disabled by vaccinations.

-An FOI to The Department for Work and Pensions (DWP) was made in 2019.
-The DWP’s response states that up until May 2019 £74,690,000 has been paid out from the fund, and 941 claims have been successful.
+An FOI (Freedom of Information application) to The Department for Work and Pensions (DWP) was made in 2019.
+The DWP's response states that up until May 2019 £74,690,000 has been paid out from the fund, and 941 claims have been successful.

 Qualifications

-To qualify for the program, a person must be severely disabled as a result of a vaccination, and the disablement must be assessed as at least 60%.
+To qualify for the programme, a person must be severely disabled as a result of a vaccination, and the disablement must be assessed as at least 60%.
 The state will still pay even if the vaccination was not administered by them.
 Additionally, a person can still qualify if a vaccine against one of the diseases listed below was administered to the claimant's mother while the mother was pregnant.
 The claimant may also qualify if they have been in close physical contact with someone who had an oral vaccine against poliomyelitis.

 The vaccination must have been for one of the following diseases: